 There's no question as to what to serve for dinner during cold-weather holidays.
 The seasonal staples—roast turkey, rich gravy, rustic stuffing, buttery mashed potatoes, and obligatory pumpkin pie—are pretty much mandatory.
 Now, while planning the menu may seem pretty straightforward, decorating the table isn't quite as simple.
 So, naturally, we turned to Instagram to source inspired ideas for holiday centerpieces from some of our favorite florists, lifestyle bloggers, and entertaining experts.
 Whether you're hosting a full-on formal feast with all the trimmings or you're throwing together a last-minute, laid-back gathering, we've got you covered.

-Keep scrolling for 15 Thanksgiving centerpiece ideas that will instantly elevate your holiday dinner.
+Keep scrolling for 15 beautiful centerpiece ideas that will instantly elevate your holiday dinner.